laravel-enso/documentation/docs/guide/developing-with-enso.md

 ```

 After refreshing the page you should be able to see the new menu and navigate to the index page,
-where you'll see an empty table, as there are no models added to the database yet.
+where you'll notice an empty table, as there are no models added to the database yet.

 ##### The model class